 GearBubble also allows you to create your own store and they have a pro membership with great converting templates and checkout methods.

-Payments are done via PayPal at the end of the month and their market place allows people to look for items based on top sellers, categories, professions, animals and more.
+Payments are done via PayPal at the end of the month and their market place allows people to look for items based on top sellers, categories, professions, animals, and more.

 TeePublic is another option to get started in the print on demand business.
 TeePublic has a community like Design by Humans which is all about supporting artists and helping you with creativity.

-It seems like they have a good customer service and offer unique items to customize like laptop cases.
+It seems like they have good customer service and offer unique items to customize like laptop cases.